 9. Prohibited: pay if paid/when paid provisions

-A provision in an owner-driver contract has no effect if it purports to make the liability of a party (“A”) to pay money under the contract to another party contingent, whether directly or indirectly, on A being paid money by another person (whether or not a party).
+A provision in an owner-driver contract has no effect if it purports to make the liability of a party (A) to pay money under the contract to another party contingent, whether directly or indirectly, on A being paid money by another person (whether or not a party).

 10. Prohibited: provisions requiring payment to be made after 30 days